Robbertjan94/robbertjan94.github.io/content/page/about.md

 My name is Robbert-Jan 't Hoen.
 I built this website for three reasons:

-- To track my progression
+- To track my progress
 - To later on remember me of past endeavours
 - To motivate/inspire/help other people